 There are many misconceptions about South African work visas that never seem to go away.

-That’s why we’re clearing up the seven biggest myths to once and for all give you the facts.
+That’s why we’ve decided to clear up the seven biggest myths and give you the facts.

 Let’s start with the biggest one of all: